 Today we’re talking about starting school, for the first time!

 Tips for Starting School for the First time:

-House of Prince: prepare your “just in case” resources.
+Prepare your “just in case” resources.
 A trusted backup chauffeur.
 An extra house key hidden in a strategic location.
 A doctor at your beck and call?
 Don’t just communicate by email and permission slips.
 Even if you are a busy working parent, it is worth the time to go into your kids’ school early in the year to meet their teachers, put your face in front of the office staff, say hello to the principal, and get a feel for the vibe at school. ~Kim from House of Prince

 Work on big changes BEFORE school starts: ditch naps, independent bathroom visits (make sure they’re comfortable in a public restroom!), limit snacks, enforce bedtimes, etc… The transitions that come with school are hard enough with those additional challenges.
 After starting kindergarten, we struggled with the short amount of time the kids had to eat their lunch.
-Between the limited time and distractions, she came home famished after only eating about half her lunch during the full school day (thankfully the teacher allowed the kids to snack on leftover lunches in the classroom).
-I’d suggest that to new kindergarten families they they have “lunch drills” at home.
+Between the limited time and distractions, she came home famished after only eating about half her lunch during the full school day (thankfully, the teacher allowed the kids to snack on leftover lunches in the classroom).
+I’d suggest that to new kindergarten families have “lunch drills” at home.
 Prep lunch just like they will have at school–lunchbox at all.
-Make sure they can open all of the packages unassisted, eat quickly, and pack their boxes back up. ~Holly, 1st grader and pre-K
+Ensure they can open all of the packages unassisted, eat quickly, and pack their boxes back up. ~Holly, 1st grader and pre-K

 This is the tip I need.
-My only goal is to not cry (too much)! ~Tracy, pre-K (first time!)
+My only goal is not to cry (too much)! ~Tracy, pre-K (first time!)

-Have a central location with a list of teacher names, numbers, school info, busing information- including times for bus stops.
-Alli, Kindergartener and pre-K
+Have a central location with a list of teacher names, numbers, school info, busing information- including times for bus stops. ~Alli, Kindergartener and pre-K

 What are your starting school tips?

-Also check out Heather’s advice on preparing for the first day of kindergarten and beyond.
+Also, check out Heather’s advice on preparing for the first day of kindergarten and beyond.